jahall/fairteams/README.md

 Choose fair teams from a pool of players.

 ## TODO
-Must have:
-1. Persist data in shared preferences in data blob

 Nice to have:
+1. Export / load from csv
-1. Add historical matches with dates, scores and comments
+2. Add historical matches with dates, scores and comments